Slide Locks Selector & Size Calculator | 15+ Types • Selection Guide

 Magnet key held against the cabinet exterior releases the concealed interior latch

-Highly effective — no visible hardware to discover
+Highly effective — no visible hardware

-Kitchen base cabinets; under-sink storage; all cabinets with hazardous contents
+Kitchen base cabinets; under-sink storage

 Sliding window restrictor

-Effective — prevents opening beyondthe set limit
+Effective — prevents opening beyond the set limit

 All ground-floor and upper-floor windows are accessible to children